Considering or at university

 This page gives you some tips on deciding on the right higher education subject and course for you.
 If you are at university, there are some tips and information on next steps.
 There are also links so that you can research your options further.

 There are university courses in thousands of different subjects.
 When deciding what to study, think carefully about what subjects you are good at, what you enjoy and what kind of career will interest you.

 For most clinical careers, such as nursing, medicine and the allied health professions entry is through a degree approved by the Health and Care Professions Council, Nursing and Midwifery Council, General Medical Council or another regulatory body.
-Use our Explore roles section to find out exactly which courses you need for any careers you are considering.
+Take a look at the Explore roles section to find out what the training involves and to get an idea of the qualifications needed.

 Choosing where to study

 Once you have chosen a subject, your next step is to decide where to study.
 For each university you consider, find out:

 - if the course is approved and leads to registration with the appropriate regulatory body (see above)